yjg30737/yjg30737/README.md

 <div>
+  Hello.<br/>
-  Hello, I usually make some softwares with PyQt5 and make some Python scripts.
+  I usually make some softwares with PyQt5 and make some Python scripts.
 </div>

 <div>